The Rocky Mountain Industrials proposal

-- Development of a new haul route along Transfer Trail, from the mine to Highway 6.
+- Development of a wider haul route along Transfer Trail, from the mine to Highway 6.

-- Hauling truckloads of rock on Traver Trail, Highway 6 and Devereux Road to a rail load-out facility near the Colorado River, up to 450 round trips per day.
+- Hauling truckloads of rock from the mine site to Highway 6, up to 450 round trips per day.

 The impacts we face

-- A mine scar running 1,800 vertical feet down the mountainside, visible from most of Glenwood.
+- A mine scar running 1,800 vertical feet down the mountainside, visible from most of Glenwood Springs.

-- Constant truck traffic between the mine and rail yard, one truck in each direction every 96 seconds, from 6 a.m. to 6 p.m. daily.
+- Constant truck traffic between mine and rail yard, one truck each direction every 96 seconds, 6 a.m. to 6 p.m. daily.

 - Noise from rock blasting, crushing, loading and hauling.